RDinh/NFCRFID/README.md

 Fetch the list of updates for RPI using the command: `sudo apt-get update` and then `sudo apt-get upgrade`.
 Enter `Y` when prompted to do to begin the install of the updates for the Raspberry Pi.
 The time to complete the download and install will vary depending on the Internet download speeds.

-When the downloads are completed, down the libNFC repository by running the command:<br>
+When the downloads are completed, download the libNFC repository by running the command:<br>

 `apt-get install libnfc-bin libnfc-examples libnfc-pn53x-examples`